Matthew-Krueger/GEOGL/Info/Implementation.md

 There is no need to create a separate main class for a windows GUI Application.
 Simply `#define GEOGL_INCLUDE_WIN_MAIN` and GEOGL will include a wWinMain function that will forward argc and argv to your real main function, courtesy of stackoverflow.com.
-This only
+This is automatically only included on Windows, so no need to guard it for cross platform builds.